Eyelid Surgery — When Creams And Lotions Just Don’t Work

 Smoking — Smoking deprives the skin of oxygen, generates harmful molecules called “free radicals”, and promotes poor circulation.
 Free radicals damage blood vessels and collagen that supports the skin and gives it its youthful glow and elasticity.

-Puffy Eyes and Under Eye Bags
+Eyelid Surgery for Puffy Eyes and Under Eye Bags

 Puffy-looking eyes and pronounced under eye bags, which remain visible despite sufficient sleep and/or appropriate allergy treatment, is due to orbital fat.
 When we age, the fat around our eyes, called “orbital fat” prolapses into the space that the eye sits, also known as the orbit.
-Oftentimes, this fat will sag and become displaced due to the natural aging process of the face, thus making us looking like we have puffy bags under our eyes.
+Oftentimes, this fat will sag and become displaced due to the natural aging process of the face, thus making us look like we have puffy bags under our eyes.

 This prolapsed fat may be removed, sculpted and reduced through one of two commonly used ways: (1) the transcutaneous method (external), or (2) the transconjunctival method (internal).